OctavianJH/Pose-Estimation-EPQ/README.md

 Can machine learning classify and evaluate basic Muay Thai techniques using pose estimation?
+**Due to privacy reasons and the exam board's instruction the code of the project cannot be public, however if you have any questions feel free to reach out.**

 ## Overview
 This project is my **Extended Project Qualification (EPQ)**.